leonardsangoroh/Swift-Zero-To-100/README.md

 ```
 ## Creating Structs
 - Swift's structs let us create our own custom, complex data types, complete with their own variables, and functions
-- Variables & constants that belong to structs are called properties
+- Variables and constants that belong to structs are called properties
 - Functions that belong to structs are called methods
 - An instance of a struct is created when a constant or variable is created from the struct